Set Up Storyly Bar

 }

 populateView function is called when your view is about to be shown.
-Its storyGroup parameter has all of the information that you provided in Storyly dashboard for your story groups.
+Its storyGroup parameter has all of the information that you provided in the Storyly dashboard for your Story Groups.
 You can find the details of the StoryGroup below:

 @objc public final class StoryGroup: NSObject {